Whiter2020/BTL_HPB_Group12/README.md

 - Train locally
 - Send local_update messages
 - Receive new global policies from server
+- When done rounds of aggregation, the process will be ended
 ## Synthetic Federated Multi-Armed Bandits Dataset

 ### Dataset Overview